 According to John C. Maxwell, “Good leadership isn’t about advancing yourself; it’s all about advancing your team.”
 You can become a leader when you have a team.
 And without an effective team, it is impossible to lead.

 Hence, when you are teaching, you must train your team to grow, and you can also taste the success.
 A transformational Leader aims to build a solid team where nobody can understand who is the boss in it.

-Moreover, if you are seeking to follow the transitional leadership style, you have to realize that if you can inspire a person with your action and make them dream more and explore more, you can tag yourself to be a good leader.
+Moreover, if you are seeking to follow the transitional leadership style, you must realize that if you can inspire a person with your actions, make them dream more, and explore more, you can tag yourself as a good leader.